 - Beauty and Aesthetics: The presence of pollinators enhances the overall aesthetic appeal of the garden, making it a more inviting and enjoyable space for humans and other creatures alike.

+I enjoy watching them bop around my gardens from flower to flower.
+They are true workhorses in nature and it’s so easy to create a habitat they love.
 By creating pollinator-friendly habitats, we can help conserve these valuable creatures and ensure the continued success of our gardens and ecosystems as a whole.

 What Are Native Plants?